High Routes at Selva

 Gold Award for Overall Hotel and Breakfast.

-Silver Award for Dining and Great Hotel Staff.
+Silver Award for Great Hotel Staff and Dining.

-All bedrooms have en-suite bathroom with shower or bath, TV, telephone, safe deposit box, hairdryer.
+All bedrooms at Hotel Waldheim have en-suite bathrooms with shower or bath, cable television, clock-radio, telephone, safe and bath-robes and hair dryer.

 In the basement there is a very modern and luxurious spa suite, complete with Turkish and Finnish sauna, solarium, spa pool and fitness room.
 An additional charge is made for these facilities.